blockchain-services/vtail-contracts/README.md

-# Smart Contracts and Development environment for the NFTGem NFT Staking Protocol
+# Smart Contracts and Development environment for the VTail ERC721 NFT

 ## INSTALL